BrendonONeill/Gamer-Data/README.md

 I have the API linked aswell as the database.
 I can add to the database but cant delete right now. there is a few bugs with filtering and game cards information.

 ### Working on

-Need to look into rerendering when in card information.
-Added React query, need to look into more wasnt working how i wanted.
-Console filter.
+Working out how I want to deal with the filter.
 Clean up some bugs.
+Cleaning up UI.
 should be able to deploy for a test run soon.

 ## Researching